elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} My palaces, I hate them.
-My island's limit is a prison, and I am a prisoner.
+My island limit is a prison, and I am a prisoner.

 - {:.sp} The Chorus.

-- {:.i2} I hear a whole people sing their hymns to you.
+- {:.i2} I hear a whole people offer hymns to you.
-- {:.i2} Your glory sung next to the walls.
+- {:.i2} Your glory is sung all along the ramparts.

 - {:.sp} Toussaint.